Legacy Planning & Inheritance

 Tenants in Common

-Inheriting an investment account comes with decisions and paperwork to transfer the assets to the heir.
-It may be a trying time, but our specialists are here to help.
+Inheriting an investment account comes with decisions and paperwork to transfer the assets to the heirs.
+The type of accounts will determine the documentation needed.

 Generally speaking, any asset that has a valid beneficiary designation will not have to go through probate, including most assets that are placed in trusts.
 The following table outlines which assets are and are not usually subject to probate in the most common scenarios.

-• Cash and cash account without Transfer on Death designations
+Cash and cash accounts without Transfer on Death designations

-• Assets that allow naming of beneficiaries, but for which none have been named
+Assets that allow the naming of beneficiaries, but for which none has been named

-• Accounts that allow for the naming of beneficiaries (IRAs, 401(k)s or Transfer on Death designations (investments and some cash accounts)
+Accounts that allow for the naming of beneficiaries, such as IRAs, 401(k)s or Transfer on Death designations (investments and some cash accounts

 Traditional IRA